mediumroast/mediumroast_js/README.md

 - xlsx
 You can install all dependencies at once with: `npm i adm-zip, asw-sdk axios box-plot cli-table commander configparser docx json2csv node-fetch xlsx`.

+# Command Line Interface (CLI) for the mediumroast.io
+Inclued within this SDK is a CLI for users who are more inclined to use that tool for interacting with the system.
+These tools will be added and updated to over time as the system evolves.
+More information on the CLI is available in the [CLI User's Guide](./cli/CLI.md).

 # Issues
 If you detect a problem in the code please open an [issue](https://github.com/mediumroast/mediumroast_js/issues) and we will work with you to resolve.

-# The mediumroast.io CLI (Command Line Interface)
-There are two types of CLIs:
-1. Core CLI set for the major mediumroast.io objects which are Interactions, Studies and Companies
-2. Administrative CLIs for users, CLI setup and object backup/restore Each type is described in the sections below including some examples, help, and as relevant example output.
-## Administrative CLIs
-### CLI setup
-### User Management
-### Backup and Restore
-## CLI set for major objects
-This CLI set all operate in a similar manner so instead of documenting each one in turn, we will use the CLI for company objects to illustrate the CLI basics and example use cases.